popitsch/pysrna/README.md

 	├── transcriptome              # The automatically created srna transcriptome └── unmapped_reads_downsampled # FASTQ files containing  **samples**  of unmapped reads.

-The data.rds file contains all relevant information for consecutive data analysis in R. It can be loaded via `d = readRDS('data.rds)` and contains the following data sections:
+The data.rds file contains all relevant information for consecutive data analysis in R. It can be loaded in R via `d = readRDS('data.rds)` and contains the following data sections:
 -   **d$sample_sheet**: the sample sheet
 -   **d$config**: the parsed configuration file
 -   **d$cnt**: raw read count statistics per annotated feature (miRNA or pre_miRNA)